-They offer free delivery, with orders over £30 to SO22 and SO23, which they carry out by foot or bike to reduce deliver costs and help cut carbon emissions.
+They offer free delivery, with orders over £30 to SO22 and SO23, which they carry out by foot or bike to reduce costs and help cut carbon emissions.

 Meon Valley Butchers

 Meon Valley Butchers has adapted and evolved during the COVID-19 pandemic into a business that they feel can survive in the long term.
 As well as upgrading to a digital customer system, they launched The Pantry, an e-commerce platform, quickly becoming local heroes by delivering products free of charge to local neighbourhoods during the lockdowns.
-Meon valley Butchers now deliver nationally.
+Meon Valley Butchers now deliver nationally.

 The team also support local events, donate to homeless charities, and work hard to ensure they put money back into the local economy and support the local farms with which they are partnered.

-Adapting and advancing to the consumer needs, Anyfish boasts a whole team of experts.
+Adapting and advancing to match consumer needs, Anyfish boasts a whole team of experts.
 From producing their very own ready-meal range, and smoking all the locally sourced fish themselves... they also stock locally produced deli products.